Jorge Batlle

-Jorge Luis Batlle Ibáñez (/es/; Batlle locally /es/ or /es/; 25 October 1927 – 24 October 2016) was an Uruguayan politician and lawyer, who served as the 38th president of Uruguay from 2000 to 2005.
+Jorge Luis Batlle Ibáñez (/es/; Batlle locally /es/ or /es/; 25 October 1927 – 24 October 2016) was a Uruguayan politician and lawyer, who served as the 38th president of Uruguay from 2000 to 2005.
 A member of the Colorado Party, he previously served as National Representative from 1959 to 1967, and as Senator of the Republic from 1985 to 1990 and from 1990 to 1999.
 Batlle is, to date, the last president from the Colorado Party.

 The eldest son of the 30th president Luis Batlle Berres and a member of the Batlle family, he was the fourth member of the family to serve as president of the country.
 He graduated from the University of the Republic in 1959 with a law degree, and then began a career as a journalist in El Día newspaper.
 He began his political career in the 1950s, being elected National Representative in the 1958 general election.
 During the civil-military dictatorship he was banned and in the 1984 general election that led to the democratic transition he was prevented from running for president, he could only run for the Senate.